Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: Introduction

-\textbf{Practical recipes for robust adaptation. } To combat the low-shot and imbalance issues, we evaluate a suite of practical techniques and find that combining parameter-efficient fine-tuning~\cite{mai2025lessons} and class-imbalance losses~\cite{ren2020balanced,ye2020identifying} is a robust solution to improve generalization in camera trap vision model adaptation.
-However, even with this optimized recipe, the continually adapted models still exhibit a non-negligible performance gap (\cref{fig:teaser}b) compared to an upper bound (\textbf{oracle$\star$} model fine-tuned with \emph{all} training data across all time intervals at a site).
-To address the inter-interval distribution shifts and close this gap, we identify three post-processing techniques: post-hoc logit calibration~\cite{mai2024fine}, weight interpolation~\cite{wortsman2022robust}, and interval model selection.
+\textbf{Practical recipes for robust adaptation. } To combat the low-shot and imbalance issues, we evaluate a suite of practical techniques and find that combining parameter-efficient fine-tuning~\cite{mai2025lessons} and class-imbalance losses~\cite{ren2020balanced,ye2020identifying} provides a robust recipe for camera-trap model adaptation.
+However, even with this improved recipe, continually adapted models still exhibit a non-negligible performance gap (\cref{fig:teaser}b) compared to an upper bound (\textbf{oracle$\star$} model fine-tuned with \emph{all} training data across all time intervals at a site).
+To further address the inter-interval distribution shifts and close this gap, we identify three post-processing techniques: post-hoc logit calibration~\cite{mai2024fine}, weight interpolation~\cite{wortsman2022robust}, and interval model selection.

 \textbf{More practical considerations. } Accurate real-world deployment involves more than choosing an adaptation algorithm.
-Through discussions with end-users, we identify critical, practical questions frequently overlooked by the vision community: \textit{How can practitioners predict if a foundation model's zero-shot performance will be sufficient at a new, unseen site?
-If not, must we update at every interval to remain accurate, or is there an effective mechanism to determine when adapting at a given interval is actually necessary?} As these questions are largely underexplored, we provide preliminary analyses and baseline solutions.
+Through discussions with end-users, we identify practical questions frequently overlooked by the vision community: \textit{How can practitioners predict if a foundation model's zero-shot performance will be sufficient at a new, unseen site?
+If not, must the model be updated at every interval, or is there an effective mechanism to determine when adapting at a given interval is actually necessary?} As these questions are largely underexplored, we provide preliminary analyses and baseline solutions.

 \textbf{Contributions.} We present the first unified study of camera trap species recognition over time that reflects the temporal lifecycle of ecological monitoring.
 We systematically analyze critical deployment questions, providing actionable guidance on what works while urging the computer vision community to tackle the remaining open challenges.
 Our work serves two primary audiences: